VerzatileDev/University.217_TeachingMaterials/Session 6/README.md

 In games, we normally assume that a rigid body is an object that will not deform in any way.
 What we mean by that is it's shape will not change (for example, moving of vertices, denting etc.) and that it's mass will not change.

-_(With mass changing, it is less of an issue as you can recalculate the mass per frame if needed. - If you are cool, you could do something like the following:- The hovercraft has rockets that, when fired, lower the mass of the overall hovercraft.)_
+_(With mass changing, it is less of an issue as you can recalculate the mass per frame if needed. - If you are cool, you could do something like the following:- The player has rockets that, when fired, lower the mass of the overall player.)_

 <p align="center">
 <img src="https://github.coventry.ac.uk/217CR-2021/Teaching-Material/blob/master/Session%206/Readme%20Pictures/surprisedpikachu.png">